 We really don’t eat these – a butcher may give you some for your cat…

-Now I’m not going to list dishes that have any of the above words in them: they are easy to spot.
+Now I’m not going to list dishes that clearly state they are offal based: they are easy to spot and would be too numerous to list.

 I’ll list common French offal dishes whose names are ambiguous.